MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.5 Decoding GRIB Files with ecCodes

-In this section we provide a short introduction to decoding GRIB files with the library eccodes.
-For more information on using eccodes, read the [documentation](https://events.ecmwf.int/event/363/contributions/4110/attachments/2346/4098/intro_grib_decoding_2023-10-31.pdf) of ECMWF.
+This section provides a brief introduction to decoding GRIB files using **eccodes**.
+For more details, refer to the [ECMWF eccodes documentation](https://events.ecmwf.int/event/363/contributions/4110/attachments/2346/4098/intro_grib_decoding_2023-10-31.pdf).

 Use the following commands to
 - get information about the ecCodes installation: